atbcb/usab-uswds/_research/exterior-surfaces/conclusions.md

 title: Conclusions and Recommendations
 order-number: 4
 research-title: Conclusions and Recommendations
-Status: Completed
+status: completed
-Year-Completed: 1999
+year-completed: 1999
-Topic: Accessible Exterior Surfaces
+topic: Accessible Exterior Surfaces
 ---

  The results of this pilot study suggest: